 When dealing with your property sale, a redemption statement from your mortgage lender plays an important role within the conveyancing process.
-See our blog on the buying and selling process, for more information, here.
+See more on the buying and selling process, for more information, here.

-Our Preston solicitors have devised the below Q&A, to answer all of your redemption statement queries.
+Our expert property solicitors have devised the below Q&A, to answer all of your redemption statement queries.

 What is a Redemption Statement?

 The redemption statement is a document, provided by your existing lender, confirming the amount owed on the mortgage account.
 When dealing with a property sale, the prospective purchaser will purchase the property, as per the entries noted on the Register of Title, save for any financial charges, inclusive of those secured against the property by mortgage lenders.
 It is, therefore, important to determine the amount due to the lender, upon Completion, in order that their legal charge can successfully be redeemed and removed at HM Land Registry.

 The redemption statement is required prior to Exchange of Contracts.
 See more on Exchange of Contracts, here.
 This is because, at this point, your conveyancing solicitor provides what are known as Replies to Requisitions on Title, to the buyer’s solicitor.

 The Requisitions provide relevant information pertaining to Completion of the sale, such as where the keys will be left and the account details to which purchase funds are to be sent, for example.
 Importantly, the Requisitions also require your conveyancing solicitor to provide an Undertaking, confirming that the registered charges, secured against the property, will be redeemed on Completion.

 An Undertaking is a legal promise, and can have serious implications when not complied with.
 Your conveyancing solicitor is, therefore, unable to provide such Undertaking without sight of a redemption statement, confirming that there will be sufficient funds to redeem the charge(s), out of the sale proceeds.